 In traditional data environments, ETL software extracted batches of data from a source system usually based on a schedule, transformed that data, then loaded it to a repository such as a data warehouse or database.
 This is the “batch ETL” model shown in the following diagram as well.

-To give you a clearer picture, let’s compare Batch ETL and Stream ETL:
+To give you a clearer picture, let’s compare Batch ETL and Stream ETL and ELT:

 Real-time Streaming ETL Architecture